-You will have heard of the many benefits of yoga by now (toning, joint limbering, muscle strengthening, to name but a few), but aside from the considerable advantages to your physical health, yoga has now been proven to do great things in your battle against stress.
+You might’ve heard of the many benefits of yoga by now (toning, joint limbering, muscle strengthening, to name a few), but aside from the considerable advantages to your physical health, yoga has now been proven to do great things in your battle against stress.

 Yoga For Stress

 A research piece from the universities of Coventry and Radboud analysed 18 studies with 846 participants, finding that people who practice MBIs produce significantly lower amounts of molecules that activate inflammation-causing genes.2

 These molecules are released after a stressful event due to the ‘fight or flight’ response.

 Lead investigator Ivana Buric from the University of Coventry said: ‘Millions of people around the world already enjoy the health benefits of MBIs like yoga or meditation, but what they perhaps don’t realise is that these benefits begin at a molecular level and can change the way our genetic code goes about its business.